 Weight: 400g - 720g

-The Grey Squirrel naturally favours deciduous and mixed woodlands & is now common place in gardens, hedgerows and parks, typically anywhere with trees
+The Grey Squirrel naturally favours deciduous and mixed woodlands & is now common place in gardens, hedgerows and parks, typically anywhere with trees.
+Squirrels will also venture into conifer woodlands to feed on the seed bearing cones that these woodlands produce.

 Grey Squirrels are often active from before dawn until after dusk.
 The activity period varies seasonally, from a full day in autumn to as little as an hour a day in winter.
 Grey squirrels will frequently travel between trees or forage at ground level.

-Grey Squirrel nests (dreys) are constructed from hardwood twigs and leaves, and lined by dry leaves and grass, usually tucked in a fork against the trunk of the tree but can also use large holes in trees as drey sites.
+Grey Squirrel nests (dreys) are constructed from hardwood twigs and leaves, and lined by dry leaves and grass, usually tucked in a fork against the trunk of the tree, drays can also be in large holes in the trees .
 Squirrels may also use multiple dreys as resting sites.

 Grey squirrels are largely animals of deciduous woodland, and are dependant upon the large seeds of such trees as oak, beech, hazel, sweet chestnut and walnut.
 In the Autumn, when abundant, these seeds will often be stored underground.

-The squirrels diet consists of large seeds of trees such as oak, beech, hazel, sweet chestnut and walnut.
+The squirrels diet consists of large seeds of trees such as oak, beech, hazel, sweet chestnut, walnut & conifers.
 When this food supply runs out in early summer, grey squirrels turn to a variety of flowers, buds, shoots, pine cones, fungi, peanuts from bird feeders, birds’ eggs and young.
+Squirrels strip bark from certain trees to gain access to the nutrients below the bark which can cause severe damage or even death of the tree.

-The main predators of grey squirrels include stoats, goshawks and foxes.
+The main predators of grey squirrels include stoats, pine martins, goshawks and foxes.

 Grey squirrels eat a large variety of food including tree bark, buds, flowers, nuts, berries, seeds and fruit from many different species, they will also eat insects and fungi.
 In spring, the taking of eggs and young chicks by grey squirrels has a devastating effect on songbird and ground-nesting populations.
 Squirrels are known for collecting and storing nuts in the ground, they do not remember where they have buried them, they rely on scent to find the stored nuts, but there are many that they are not found and so aiding the dispersal of seeds from the parent trees.
 A broadleaved woodland is able to support 8 to 18 squirrels per hectare, but the grey squirrel density is far less in coniferous woodland.